-For the year ended December 31, 2019, the Company expensed a non-refundable milestone payment of \$0.2 million upon the first patient dosed in a Phase 1 clinical study of PSCA.
-There was no expense recorded for the year ended December 31, 2018.
+For the year ended December 31, 2021, the Company expensed a non-refundable milestone payment of \$0.3 million for the twelfth patient treated in the Phase 1 clinical study of MB-105 at COH.
+For the year ended December 31, 2020, the Company expensed a non-refundable milestone payment of \$0.2 million upon issuance of the first patent related to the PCSA CAR T technology.